Phyks/icloudlocation/README.md

 ./.venv/bin/icloud --username apple_username
 ```

+### Using 2FA

-_Note:_ If you enabled 2FA on your Apple iCloud account, this first run will
+If you enabled 2FA on your Apple iCloud account, the script will run a simple
-be interactive and requires you explicitly trusting the session from one of
-your device.
+webserver and point you to the URL on localhost to pass it the 2FA code you
+will get from one of your iDevices.
+This makes the script trustable for some
+time and this operation is only required once in a while (every month or so).

 ## Usage